 - Inadequate protection from falling objects

 Working on scaffolding presents obvious risks.
 Despite this, many companies still don’t do what is necessary to protect workers.
-Whether intentional (i.e., knowingly failing to supply necessary safety equipment) or inadvertent (i.e., hiring a supervisor who performs an inadequate inspection), these failures are entirely unjustified, and they are failures for which companies deserve to be held fully accountable.
+These failures are entirely unjustified, whether intentional (i.e., knowingly failing to supply necessary safety equipment) or inadvertent (i.e., hiring a supervisor who performs an inadequate inspection).
+They are failures for which companies deserve to be held fully accountable.

 5. Ladder Violations

 Although OSHA regulations establish stringent safety requirements for ladders, you wouldn’t know it by looking at the ladders on most construction sites.
-Many construction workers are forced to ascend and work from ladders that are damaged, too short, too long, or not properly stabilized and supported.
+Many construction workers are forced to ascend and work from damaged ladders, too short, too long, or not properly stabilized and supported.

 While some construction workers get lucky, ladder falls on construction sites are extremely common.
-Similar to other types of falls, ladder falls frequently result in life-altering or life-threatening injuries.
-When construction workers are forced to carry equipment or materials up ladders instead of having them carried by a crane or lift, this increases the risk of a serious or fatal fall.
-Failure to guard the base of a ladder (often due to having too few workers onsite) increases the risk of ladder falls as well.
+Like other types of falls, ladder falls frequently result in life-altering or life-threatening injuries.
+Construction workers are forced to carry equipment or materials up ladders instead of carrying them by a crane or lift, which increases the risk of a serious or fatal fall.
+Failure to guard the base of a ladder (often due to having too few workers onsite) increases the risk of ladder falls.

 6. Failure to Control Hazardous Energy

 Electrocutions from other causes are also very real risks for construction workers.
-Standing water, light-duty extension cords, damaged extension cords, poorly-maintained tools and equipment, and a variety of other issues can (and do) lead to electrocution accidents on construction sites on a regular basis.
+Standing water, light-duty extension cords, damaged extension cords, poorly-maintained tools and equipment, and a variety of other issues can (and do) regularly lead to electrocution accidents on construction sites.

 7. Powered Industrial Truck (Forklift) Safety Violations